 Along with travel photos, selfies, and trendy fashion looks, Instagram offers a wealth of interior design inspiration.
 Yes, you can still flip through the pages of glossy décor magazines, visit furniture showrooms, and interrogate your most design-savvy friend for the latest home décor trends, but you can also simply open up a little app on your phone.
-Thanks to Instagram, interior designers (both amateur and professional) can reach a whole new audience of design-obsessed individuals, sharing photos of dreamy interiors that feature everything from up-and-coming brands and one-of-a-kind vintage wares.
+Thanks to Instagram, interior designers (both amateur and professional) can reach a whole new audience of design-obsessed individuals, sharing photos of dreamy interiors that feature everything from up-and-coming brands to one-of-a-kind vintage wares.

 We took to the 'gram to find out which décor elements have been resonating most with some of our readers by using our own Instagram hashtag #InMyDomaine, which gives us access to galleries of stunning rooms in every style you can think of.
-Right now, there are over 200,000 Instagram posts using the hashtag, offering us quite a stash of design inspiration.
+Right now, there are more than 200,000 Instagram posts using the hashtag, offering us quite a stash of design inspiration.
 If you're in need of some décor ideas, take a look for yourself to see all of the beautiful interiors our readers have been sharing lately.

 Make a Statement With a Contemporary Chandelier

 This crisp living room comes from Instagrammer Whitney Utesch and trust us, it does not disappoint.
 Pops of greenery stand out against all-white walls, cabinets, and a fireplace while a jute rug, rattan chair, and natural poufs give the space texture and warmth.
 The room wouldn't be complete without the contemporary black-and-brass sputnik chandelier hanging from the ceiling, which makes a statement without taking the attention away from the rest of the thoughtful décor.